A Twosome Place: About

 At present, it has 1,000 stores in Korea and 45 overseas stores.
 It ranks No. 1 in profits at Korean franchises except Starbucks.

 Except for Starbucks, which operates only direct stores, Twosome Place's sales are ranked No. 1 in Korean cafe sales.
 In addition, since the introduction of TWG in 2014, sales have increased by more than 60%.
 In addition, a total of 180 billion won in overseas investment was realized by raising 50 billion won through the issuance of new shares after selling 130 billion won in shares to ordinary shares in February 2018.

-Spokesperson

-Aiming towards the Chinese market, actor Lee Min-ho was contracted as the store's model in 2014.